dgrisham/masters/proposal/proposal.md

 Introduction
 ============

-TODO: General intro
+The goal of this project is to analyze the resource allocation strategy space of peers interacting in an IPFS (InterPlanetary File System) network.
+A combination of analytical and empirical methods will be used to glean insights into the generally intractable strategy space that users are presented with when participating in an IPFS network.

 IPFS
 ----

-The InterPlanetary File System (IPFS) is a peer-to-peer hypermedia distribution protocol developed by Protocol Labs.
+IPFS is a peer-to-peer hypermedia distribution protocol developed by Protocol Labs.
 It is a content-addressed, versioned filesystem.
 While a variety of use cases exist for such a protocol, the most ambitious goal of the project is to replace HTTP as the primary file exchange